Harry Boland: Irish nationalism

 Boland later joined the Irish Volunteers along with Gerry and his younger brother Ned.
 They took an active part in the Easter Rising of 1916.

 At the 1918 general election, Boland was elected as an MP for the Roscommon South seat.
 In line with all the Sinn Féin MPs elected at that election, he did not represent his constituents at Westminster, but withdrew to sit in the declared independent Dáil Éireann (the First Dáil) and was named by Éamon de Valera as special envoy to the United States, a role his uncle Jack had played 25 years previously.
-He left Ireland for the United States of America along with de Valera as part of a campaign to raise awareness and support for their cause in America.
+Between mid 1919-1920 he left Ireland for the United States of America along with de Valera as part of a campaign to raise funds, awareness and support for their cause in America.
 Boland negotiated a loan of $20,000 from the Irish Republic to the Soviet Republic through the head of the Soviet Bureau, Ludwig Martens, using some Russian jewellery as collateral.
 These jewels were transferred to Ireland when he returned.

-During the Irish War of Independence, Boland operated alongside Michael Collins, who was a close friend.
+During the Irish War of Independence, Boland operated alongside Michael Collins, of whom he was a close friend.
+Boland was also a devoted follower of de Valera.

 Civil War

 Boland opposed the Anglo-Irish Treaty.
-In the ensuing Irish Civil War, he sided with the Anti-Treaty IRA.
+In the ensuing Irish Civil War, he sided with the Anti-Treaty IRA which brought him into disagreement with his friend Michael "Mick" Collins.
+Prior to the start of violence, he said: "It's going to be war, and I'm not going to fire on Mick.
+So I can't fire on any of Mick's men.

 In the 1922 general election, he was re-elected to the Dáil representing Mayo South–Roscommon South.
 Six weeks later, on 31 July, Boland was shot by soldiers of the National Army when they attempted to arrest him at the Skerries Grand Hotel.
-Two officers entered his room and Boland, unarmed, was shot and mortally wounded during a struggle:
+Two officers entered his room and Boland, who was unarmed, was shot and mortally wounded during a struggle: